aniin ᒥᔪᑌᐦ ᑲ ᐃᐧᓴᒥᐦᐟ ᐊᐄᐧᔭᐠ pusu'l Ɂedlanet’e tānsi way̓

 NSWOCC and the NSWOCC Indigenous Wound, Ostomy and Continence Health Core Program respect and affirm the inherent and Treaty Rights of all Indigenous Peoples across this land.
 We have and will continue to honour the commitments to self-determination and sovereignty we have made to Indigenous Nations and Peoples.

-We acknowledge the historical oppression of lands, cultures and the original Peoples in what we now know as Canada and fervently believes that the collaboration to improve health care for all contributes to the healing and decolonizing journey we all share together.
+We acknowledge the historical oppression of lands, cultures and the original Peoples in what we now know as Canada and we fervently believe that the collaboration to improve health care for all contributes to the healing and decolonizing journey we all share together.

 The story behind our logo